daniel-luke/personalblog/content/about.md

     icon: "las la-dragon"
     description: "Be unwavering in standing up for what you believe is good.
 Hold on to your principles, speak your mind, insist on the truth, no matter the personal cost."
 ---
 Several years ago, I found myself in a predicament.
-My foundation *(as in my house, my job, my money)* was gone.
+My foundation *(as in: my house, my job, my money)* was gone.
 As far as the term 'hitting rock bottom', I'd say that my situation came quite close to that.

 Since then, I've tried to find a more structured 'way of living', and when stumbling on Stoicism, I knew it would be valuable for me.
 As I'm a practical person, and the philosophy itself is practical too.